-- Host Address: Enter the IP address of the target FTP server. - Port Number: Enter the port number used for the FTP server. - User Name: Enter the user name to login into the FTP server. - Password: Enter the password to login into the FTP server. - Directory Path: Enter the destination folder for uploading the images.
-For example, /Test/. - Passive Mode: Select the Enable option to enable passive mode.
+- Host Address: Enter the FTP server IP address. - Port Number: Enter the FTP port number. - User Name: Enter the user name to login into the FTP server.

+- Password: Enter the password to login into the FTP server. - Directory Path: Enter the destination folder for uploading the images.
+For example, /Test. - Passive Mode: Select the Enable option to enable passive mode.